Tony Randall: The Odd Couple

 Randall returned to television in 1970 as Felix Unger in The Odd Couple, opposite Jack Klugman, a role that lasted five years.
-The names of Felix's children on The Odd Couple were Edna and Leonard, named for Randall's sister and Randall himself.
+The names of Felix's children in The Odd Couple were Edna and Leonard, named for Randall's sister and Randall himself.

 In 1974, Randall and Klugman appeared in television spots endorsing a Yahtzee spinoff, Challenge Yahtzee.
 They appeared in character as Felix and Oscar, and the TV spots were filmed on the set of The Odd Couple.

 During the series run, Randall took a small role in Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) (1972).

-In 1973, he was hired to play the voice of Templeton the gluttonous rat in Charlotte's Web, and recorded the part, but was replaced in the film by Paul Lynde, as Randall's voice was perceived as too sophisticated by the director, who wanted Templeton to have a nasal voice.
+In 1973, he was hired to play the voice of Templeton the gluttonous rat in Charlotte's Web, and recorded the part, but was replaced in the film by Paul Lynde.
+Randall's voice was perceived as too sophisticated by co-director Iwao Takamoto, who wanted Templeton to have a nasal voice.